dendie-sanjaya/ai-semantic-scout/readme.md

 # AI Semantic Scout

+In any company, documents are a treasure of knowledge, but finding what you need can be a huge headache.
+You often remember just a few keywords, making a simple search feel like looking for a needle in a haystack.

+This is where AI Semantic Scout comes in.

+It's an intelligent file search program that uses artificial intelligence to find documents based on their semantic meaning, not just keywords.
+It quickly gives you the file name and page number of the information you need, turning a frustrating search into a simple, accurate task.

 AI Semantic Scout is an intelligent file search program that uses artificial intelligence to find documents based on their semantic meaning, not just keywords.
 It provides the **file name** and **page number** of the search results.

 ## Table of Contents